-Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
+Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
 It is provided for general information purposes only and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to email@example.com.
+Comments, corrections, or suggestions should be directed to email@example.com.
 The information listed below may have been amended.
-For updated process serving legislation, please visit the Maine Courts web site.
+For updated process serving legislation, please visit the Maine Courts website.

 Maine Process Server Requirements

-Domiciliary service is made when a proper officer leaves the citation or other process at the dwelling house or usual place of abode of the person to be served with a person of suitable age and discretion residing in the domiciliary establishment.
+Domiciliary service is made when a proper officer leaves the citation or other process at the dwelling house or usual place of abode to be served with a person of suitable age and discretion residing in the domiciliary establishment.

 No Service on SUNDAYS

 (a) Summons: Form.
 The summons shall bear the signature or facsimile signature of the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff’s attorney, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case of failure to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.